nsg-ethz/mini_internet_project/platform/config/README.md

 # The mini-Internet topology

-In the directory you will find the default configuration files that define the topology used when building the mini-Internet.
+In this directory you will find the default configuration files that define the topology used when building the mini-Internet.
 The files `layer2_hosts_config.txt`, `layer2_switches_config.txt` and `layer2_links_config.txt` define the L2 topology.
 The default L2 topology is the following one:

 <img src="l2network-crop.png" width="600" />

 The file `router_config.txt` and `internal_links_config.txt` define the L3 topology.
-The default topology and the default IP address allocation scheme is depicted in the figure below.
+The default L3 topology and the default IP address allocation scheme is depicted in the figure below.

 <img src="l3network-crop.png" width="800">